rancher/docs/content/rancher/v2.x/en/tasks/clusters/creating-a-cluster/create-cluster-amazon-ec2/_index.md

 ---
-title: Amazon EC2
+title: Creating an Amazon EC2 Cluster
+shortTitle: Amazon EC2
 weight: 3250
 ---

-# Creating an Amazon EC2 Cluster

 Use {{< product >}} to create a Kubernetes cluster in Amazon EC2.

 1. From the **Clusters** page, click **Add Cluster**.